5 Adult Summer Camps

 Traditionally thought of as an activity for children, adult summer camp means different things to different people; some chose this option to relive the nostalgic events of adolescent camp.
 But, most of all it’s a time for adults to live out a childhood fantasy or explore a new hobby, according to The Wall Street Journal.
 Just think of adult summer camp as adult camp, but with a twist to it.

-If you’re considering adult summer camp this year, don’t worry, you won’t be alone; a tally by the American Camp Association reveals 1,000,000 adults went to camp last summer.
-Camps for adults also have expanded roughly 10 percent a year, over the past decade or so.
+If you’re considering attending adult summer camp this year, you are not alone.
+A tally by the American Camp Association reveals 1,000,000 adults went to camp last summer.
+Camps for adults also have expanded roughly 10 percent each year over the past decade or so.
 What does this equate to?
-That’s about 800 in total, says Internet Brands, owner of Grownupcamps.com.
+That’s about 800 in total.

 Nancy Diamond, marketing consultant to camps offers her take on why adult summer camp is so popular.
 Says Diamond, “It appeals to the inner child in all of us.”
 “We participate in activities, develop new skills, and cultivate new friendships.”

-And, adult summer camp accommodations can range from being very luxurious to rustic, you also can pick sessions that are adventurous or more reserved in nature; it simply depends on what your likes and dislikes are.
+Adult summer camp accommodations can range from being very luxurious to rustic.
+You also can pick sessions that are adventurous or more reserved in nature; it simply depends on what your likes and dislikes are.
 The sky literally is the limit when it comes to adult summer camp ideas.
 With that said, below is five adult summer camp suggestions.

 A-Camping We Will Go